jewelmoe97/phase-3-methods/README.md

 Write your code in `methods.rb`.
 Run `learn test`, and use the tests along with the code in `js/index.js` to guide your work.

-1. Define a method `#greet_programmer` that takes no arguments.
+1. Define a method `# ` that takes no arguments.
 It should output the string "Hello, programmer!" to the terminal with `#puts`.

 1. Define a method `#greet` that takes one argument, a name.
 It should output